 Progress reports to parents/carers are clearly written and free from jargon to encourage parents to participate in their child's education.
-Parents with a
+Parents with a disability or with learning difficulties will be able to access school's information.

-Parents are fully involved in the school-based response for their child with special educational needs, understand the purpose of any intervention or programme of action and are told about the parent partnership service when SEN is identified.
+Parents are fully involved in the school-based response for their child with special educational needs, understand the purpose of any intervention or programme of action and are told about the parent partnership service when SFN is identified.